 How South Carolina Men’s Rehab is Different

-We are single-gender and have a safe, clean, healthy environment, providing addiction recovery and recovery.
+Our Christian rehab is single-gender and have a safe, clean, healthy environment, providing addiction recovery and recovery.
 Our caring staff is are well-trained, most having come through a similar addiction recovery program themselves.
 Each individual in our care is treated with compassion and respect.
 Those seeking help must follow our proven plan and be ready to commit to a full year of recovery and life skills training.

-South Carolina Men’s Rehab creates life change, for without life change, addicts and alcoholics will go right back to their addiction after a few days, weeks or months.
+South Carolina Men’s Rehab creates life change, for, without life change, addicts and alcoholics will go right back to their addiction after a few days, weeks or months.
 Anyone can go through detox and get off alcohol or drugs for a short while, especially in a highly monitored environment.
 Our goal is to provide long-term recovery and lifetime avoidance of addictive substances, once the individual leaves our program, even when hard knocks hit.

 Addicts and alcoholics typically start “using” or drinking out of a personal need to cover up some internal issues, such as a need for love, success, forgiveness, belonging, acceptance, a spiritual void, or a lack of life purpose.
 The individual fills such voids in their life with drugs or alcohol, which provide temporary relief for the mental anguish they are feeling.
 However, these substances will take hold and build a chemical dependency in their body, taking away any ability for the addict to stop on their own.
 The dependency becomes too powerful and attempts to get off these substances can often lead to painful and sometimes life-threatening withdrawal symptoms.